ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

 ## Configuration updates #{config-update}

-Whenever a server wats to rotate their current configuration, they must create a request to append their new configuration to the trusted registry.
+Whenever a server wants to rotate their current configuration, they must create a request to append their new configuration to the trusted registry.
 This request is handled by the global registry to update the configuration, see the `GLOBAL_CONFIG_UPDATE` interface.

 Each update results in adding a new config underneath an existing `<config_id>` with a new `<comm_id>` parameter, or a new `<config_id>` entry.
-The global config registry also updates, the `latest`, `previous` and `modified` fields to indicate that the change has occurred.
+The global config registry also updates, the `current`, `previous` and `modified` fields to indicate that the change has occurred.

-For reasons that are addressed more closely in {{privacy}}, the global configuration registry must ensure that all configurations that are not referred to in `latest` and `previous` are revoked (e.g.
+For reasons that are addressed more closely in {{privacy}}, the global configuration registry must ensure that the only configurations that are used at any given time, are those referred to in `current` and `previous`.
-`<revoked>=['issue',redeem']`).
-The configuration referred to in `previous` must have `<revoked>=['redeem']`.
-This is handled in `GLOBAL_CONFIG_UPDATE` ({{interface-cfg-update}}).
 This is done to ensure that the server is not able to serve tokens to clients from multiple different configurations (which could be used to decrease the size of client anonymity sets).

 All fields apart from the three referenced above MUST never be modified.
 If a server wants to rotate the long-term `verification_key` it must